Waterfowl Blind Laws

 Is a specific location in the public waters where a stake is licensed for the purpose of hunting and shooting waterfowl from a licensed floating blind.
 Valid only in the counties of Caroline, King George, Essex, Westmoreland, and Richmond.

-Waterfowl Blind Licenses
+Waterfowl Blind License

-Stationary, floating blind, and offshore blind stake licenses are available during the time periods listed below from any license agent through the Department's point of sale system, or online (blind licenses are sold through the same online system as other hunting and fishing licenses).
+Stationary, floating blind, and offshore blind stake licenses are available during the time periods listed below from any license agent through the Department’s point of sale system, or online at www.gooutdoorsvirginia.com.
 Hunters have the option of requesting a blind plate be sent to them if they do not have one.
-The blind plate, if requested, and a decal for the plate will be mailed within 3 to 5 business days.
+The blind plate, if requested, and a decal for the plate will be mailed within 5 to 7 business days.
 Hunters who purchase a blind license online will be able to print out a copy of their application information.
 A license for their blind will be emailed immediately after the sale is complete.
-The license plate furnished must be affixed to the blind at a location where it can be easily seen.
+The license plate furnished must be affixed to the blind at a location where

 Spacing of Blinds Generally

-Except for adjacent landowners, stationary blinds may be placed no closer than 500 yards to each other, except they may be placed closer together with the mutual consent of the licensees involved.
+placed closer together with the mutual consent of the licensees involved.
 Except for county exceptions, floating blinds may be positioned no closer than 500 yards to any licensed stationary blind, whether it is occupied or not, without consent of the owner of the neighboring blind.
-Stationary blinds cannot be located in any water having a depth of more than eight feet at mean high water.

 Rights of Riparian Landowner

-The owners of riparian rights or their invitees shall not be required to obtain a stationary blind license when hunting waterfowl from such a blind located on the riparian owner's property.
-However, a stationary blind license shall be required in order to afford the riparian owners the protections provided by Virginia law.
 The owner of riparian rights, his lessee or permittee has exclusive privileges of licensing blinds on his shoreline and prior rights of licensing and erecting blinds in the public waters in front of such shoreline.
-These blinds shall not be located in water deeper than eight feet at mean high tide, nor shall they be farther than halfway across the body of water from the riparian owner's shoreline, except on the shores and waters of Back Bay in the City of Virginia Beach where such blinds are limited to (i) the riparian owner's shoreline at the mean low water mark or (ii) blinds erected and licensed by the riparian owner in 2011.
-The exercise of these prior rights is valid when a license has been obtained between May 1 and June 15 and displayed on a stake or blind by June 30.
+These blinds shall not be located in water deeper than eight feet at mean high tide, nor shall they be farther than halfway across the body of water from the riparian owner’s shoreline, except on the shores and waters of Back Bay in the city of Virginia Beach where such blinds are limited to (i) the riparian owner’s shoreline at the mean low water mark or (ii) blinds erected and licensed by the riparian owner in 2011.
 No other blind may be located within 500 yards of this stake or blind without consent of the owner, permittee, or lessee.
 The stake must be replaced by an erected stationary blind as specified by Code by November 1 to be a licensed blind under the law.
-Where the lands of two property owners adjoin, each may place blinds on his property or in the public waters in front of his property without regard to the placement of blinds on his neighbor's property.
+Where the lands of two property owners adjoin, each may place blinds on his property or in the public waters in front of his property without regard to the placement of blinds on his neighbor’s property.

-Rights of Non-riparian Owner
+Rights of Nonriparian Owner

-Although the law states that a riparian owner who does not license a blind on his shore by June 30 forfeits the privilege for that season, it does not mean a nonriparian owner can erect or license a blind on the property of another without permission.
-If a landowner has not licensed a stake or a blind by June 30, a nonriparian owner may license a location in the public waters in front of such land, providing no other location within 500 yards has been so licensed.
-Again, such blind cannot be located in water in excess of eight feet in depth at mean high tide (see exception for Back Bay in Rights of Riparian Landowner).
-A nonriparian license for a blind that was licensed the previous year as a nonriparian blind can be purchased from July 1 through August 15, and a plate with current decal must be affixed to a stake or blind by August 31.
-A nonriparian license for a blind not previously licensed the year before as a nonriparian blind can be purchased from September 1 through October 15, and a plate and current decal must be affixed to it by November 1.
+Although the law states that a riparian owner who does not license a blind on his shore by August 31 forfeits the privilege for that season, it does not mean a nonriparian owner can erect or license a blind on the property of another without permission.
+If a landowner has not licensed a stake or a blind by August 31, a nonriparian owner may license a location in the public waters in front of such land, providing no other location within 500 yards has been so licensed.
+Such blind shall not be located in a marked navigation channel.
+A nonriparian license for a blind that was licensed the previous year as a nonriparian blind can be purchased from July 1 through August 15, provided that a new riparian license has not been staked within 500 yards of that location, and a plate with current decal must be affixed to a stake or blind by August 31.
+A nonriparian license for a blind or blind site not previously licensed the year before can be purchased from September 1 through October 15, and a plate and current decal must be affixed to it by November 1.
+Of course, if a location is secured through agreement with a riparian landowner having control of the near shoreline, the site may be licensed as applies to a permittee or lessee of a landowner.
+A nonriparian owner, having licensed a blind in a given location, has first option to license such blind each year unless the riparian landowner having claim to that location exercises his right to license it.

 Riparian Owner's Rights Renewed Annually